Monday, January 13, 2020

 The bar

-There were two non-edible things on the menu that I loved.
-One was the fact that they offered menus in English upon request.
-The other was the fact that they don't charge for utensils, which is sadly, pretty common in Argentina.
+There were two non-food-related things on the menu that I loved.
+First, they offer menus in English upon request.
+Second, they don’t charge for utensils, which, unfortunately, is pretty common in Argentina.

 Tucson Steak House & Bar's menu in Cordoba, Argentina

-The image above is just the executive menu.
-But their menu is far more extensive.
-They also have pasta, seafood and a variety of American style dishes as well as a small selection of Argentine dishes for the locals.
+The image above shows just the executive menu, but their full menu is much more extensive.
+They offer pasta, seafood, a variety of American-style dishes, and even a small selection of Argentine dishes for the locals.

 Tucson Steak House & Bar's menu in Cordoba, Argentina